ResearchIT/pronto-user-docs/docs/machine_learning/gpu_types.md

 sinfo --partition=gpu -o %n,%G
 ```

-## Use a Specific Type of GPU in a Batch Job
+## Use a Specific Type in a Batch Job

 Change this line of your batch script: